Ryu hits, pitches Dodgers to 100th win, 7-4 over Rockies

 Rockies: 3B Nolan Arenado was back in the starting lineup Sunday after missing Saturday’s game with a stomach bug.

-Dodgers: INF Max Muncy missed his second consecutive game with a tight left quadriceps, an injury that ofccurred during Friday’s game against the Rockies.
-He is expected to start when the Dodgers open their final road trip of the season Tuesday at San Diego. .
-RHP Joe Kelly has made just one appearance over the last eight days as he continues to work through an unspecified injury that the Dodgers have labeled a leg issue which is not related to a muscle or ligament.
+Dodgers: INF Max Muncy missed his second consecutive game with a tight left quadriceps, an injury that occurred during Friday’s game against the Rockies.
+He is expected to start when the Dodgers open their final road trip of the season Tuesday at San Diego. … RHP Joe Kelly has made just one appearance over the last eight days as he continues to work through an unspecified injury that the Dodgers have labeled a leg issue which is not related to a muscle or ligament.

 UP NEXT